-When families begin learning about our program, they often ask us the same question: “Why do we teach Mandarin to kindergartners?"
+When families begin learning about our Early Learning and Primary programs, they often ask us the same question: “Why do you teach Mandarin to all your students?"

 Mandarin is a tonal language.
 This means that the same word can have multiple different meanings depending on the tone.
 Students of the language must attend to both the basic sound as well as the tone in order to understand a word.